"Frequently Asked Voter Questions"

 - By e-mail at email@example.com

 “PND” means “Party Not Designated”.
 When you registered to vote, you did not list your choice of party so that portion of your registration was left blank or “no choice made”.
-Also, you could have choosen not be affiliated with a political party.
+Also, you could have selected to not be affiliated with a political party.

 To be eligible for an election you must be registered or have the changes submitted no later than 29 days prior to the election.